How to Upgrade to a Highly Available VMM Management Server

 Applies To: System Center 2012 - Virtual Machine Manager

 If you are running VMM 2008 R2 SP1 on a node of a cluster, you can use this procedure to perform an in-place upgrade of the VMM server to a highly available VMM management server that is running System Center 2012 – Virtual Machine Manager.

-Before beginning the upgrade process, review Highly Available Planning Considerations.
+Before beginning the upgrade process, review Planning Considerations for Upgrading to VMM.

 Membership in the local Administrators group, or equivalent, on the computer that you are configuring is the minimum required to complete this procedure.

 |To avoid any loss of important data, before you upgrade VMM, we highly recommended that you perform a full backup on your VMM database.|

 To upgrade to a highly available VMM management server